sensu/sensu-docs-legacy/source/docs/0.17/getting-started.md

 This guide will provide an introduction to the following primitives, and built-in features (for Sensu Enterprise users):

 - Checks - used to monitor services or measure resources
-- Handlers - for taking action on Sensu Events, which are produced by checks
+- Handlers - for taking action on Sensu events, which are produced by checks
 - Filters - for filtering (removing) events destined for one or more event handlers
 - Mutators - transform event data for handlers
-- Getting started with Sensu Enterprise